What is e-Invoicing?

 With e-Invoicing, businesses no longer need to generate paper-based or PDF invoices that have to be printed, posted or emailed, and buyers no longer need to manually enter these into their financial system.
 It improves accuracy and security, reduces process time and speeds up payments.

-The benefits of e-Invoicing for businesses include:
+Benefits of e-Invoicing for businesses:

 - Faster payment and improved cash flow